-- Academic Advising: Get help with academic planning, course selection, major exploration, and more - Registration: Get help navigating the registration process and adding/dropping classes - Financial Aid: Get help completing a FAFSA, as well as understanding and accepting your financial aid - Student Accounts: Get help finding and understanding your educational costs, setting up a payment plan, and navigating ePay (CMU's billing portal) - Financial Counseling: Get help exploring financial planning and estimating costs for future semesters, as well as exploring financial resources and tools - Policy Questions: Get help understanding different academic and institutional policies, holds, forms, etc. - MAVzone Questions: Get help navigating MAVzone and completing self-service activities like requesting transcripts, submitting forms, or updating your address - Get Connected: Not sure who to ask?
+Academic Advising: Academic planning, course selection, major exploration, and more Registration: Support students navigating the registration process and adding/dropping classes Financial Aid: Support students completing a FAFSA and CASFA (application for state and institutional aid for undocumented Colorado high school graduates), as well as understanding and accepting their financial aid

+Student Accounts: Help students finding and understanding their educational costs, setting up a payment plan, and navigating ePay (CMU's billing portal)

+Financial Counseling: Help students explore financial planning and estimating costs for future semesters, as well as exploring financial resources and tools

+Policy Questions: Help students understand different academic and institutional policies, holds, forms, etc. MAVzone Questions: Help students navigate MAVzone and complete self-service activities like requesting transcripts, submitting forms, or updating your address

+Get Connected: Not sure who to ask?
 IRIS Advisors can help find the answer or get you connected to the right resource.
-Remember if you have questions, you can always ask IRIS!

-TRiO-Student Support Services (TRiO-SSS), located in Houston Hall 125, is a federally-funded program that assists eligible students reach their academic potential and expand their cultural horizons through one-on-one interactions and group activities.
-The program offers mentoring and workshops on academic success, financial planning, personal development, and professional development.
-There are currently two different TRIO-SSS programs, STEM/HealthCare and Regular.
+TRIO-Student Support Services: Classic and STEM (TRIO-SSS), newly located on the 4th floor of Lowell Heiny Hall, are federally-funded programs that assist first gen, income eligible, and/or students with disabilities reach their academic potential and expand their cultural horizons through one-on-one advising and group activities.
+The programs offer mentoring and workshops on academic success, financial planning, and personal/ professional development.
+This is a selective, yet welcoming program for Mavericks with a passion to succeed, but might need a little extra support to achieve their dreams.

-Mr. Rafael Orozco, TRiO-SSS Director
+Ms. Paige Cadman, TRIO-SSS Director

-Office: Houston Hall 121B; 970-248-1770; E-mail: rorozco@coloradomesa.edu
+Office: LHH 445; 970-248-1770; E-mail: pcadman@coloradomesa.edu

-Mr. Patrick Brooks, TRiO-SSS STEM Coordinator
+Mr. Patrick Brooks, TRIO-SSS STEM Program Coordinator

-Office: Library 310; Office Phone: 970-248-1986; E-mail: pbrooks@coloradomesa.edu
+Office: LHH 455; Office Phone: 970-248-1986; E-mail: pbrooks@coloradomesa.edu